hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), one of the HPE GreenLake cloud services available on the HPE GreenLake for Private Cloud Enterprise, allows customers to create a Kubernetes (K8s) cluster and deploy containerized applications to the cluster.
 It provides an enterprise-grade container management service using open source K8s.

 K8s is celebrated for its scalability, self-healing capabilities and compatibility, which make it a preferred choice for developers and organizations.
-Despite those benefits, operating K8s clusters and managing the deployed applications can present challenges.
+Though K8s dramatically simplifies application deployment in containers, it adds a new set of complexities for managing, securing and troubleshooting applications.
+Operating K8s clusters and managing the deployed applications can present challenges.

-Its ability to automate deployment, scaling, and management of containerized workloads has revolutionized the way organizations build, deploy and manage their applications.
-K8s has emerged as a cornerstone technology for managing containerized applications at scale.
-Advancements in artificial intelligence (AI) have opened new horizons for automation, optimization and intelligent decision-making across various domains, including K8s.
+Artificial Intelligence is a technology that enables computers and machines to simulate human intelligence and problem-solving capabilities.
+AI systems are trained on huge amounts of information and learn to identify the patterns in it to carry out tasks such as having human-like conversion and solve problems like a person.
+Advancements in AI, with a list of large language models, have opened new horizons for automation, optimization and intelligent decision-making across various domains, including K8s.